 Star Trek: First Contact starts in 2373, but largely takes place in 2063.
 You really can’t watch it first though, as so much of it will make no sense, so I DO NOT recommend watching it here.
 Even so, though the purpose of this list is to be a watching order and not a chronology, I mention the basic events of Cochrane’s warp drive test and the meeting of the Vulcans as it is good background for….

-Enterprise doesn’t require any reordering, though we do skip a few to watch later.
+Enterprise doesn’t require much reordering, though we do skip a few to watch later.

 Time-travel episodes are kept in the main viewing order because their stories usually begin and end in the same year, regardless of other parts of the story taking place in different time periods.
 Moving these episodes solely because of their temporary temporal settings would only confuse viewers who lack context for the characters and plot.
-We will apply this guideline throughout the rest of the franchise, which is why we are not relocating DS9's "Trials and Tribble-ations" to the middle of the TOS run.
+We will be applying this guideline throughout the rest of the franchise, which is why we are not, for example, relocating DS9's "Trials and Tribble-ations" to the middle of the TOS run.

 In Season Two we skip “Regeneration” until much later in the sequence, placing it after First Contact as by then you’ll be familiar with both the Borg and the reason they are found in the ice.